aliyun/terraform-provider-alicloud/website/docs/r/adb_cluster.html.markdown

 # alicloud\_adb\_cluster

 Provides a ADB cluster resource.
-A ADB cluster is an isolated database environment in the cloud.
-A ADB cluster can contain multiple user-created databases.
+An ADB cluster is an isolated database environment in the cloud.
+An ADB cluster can contain multiple user-created databases.

 -> **DEPRECATED:**  This resource  has been deprecated from version `1.121.0`.
-Please use new resource [alicloud_adb_db_cluster](https://www.terraform.io/docs/providers/alicloud/r/adb_db_cluster.html).
+Please use new resource [alicloud_adb_db_cluster](https://www.terraform.io/docs/providers/alicloud/r/adb_db_cluster).

 -> **NOTE:** Available in v1.71.0+.